Examples of Admissible Simplification of Mathematical Theories: Own mathematics

 \section{Own mathematics}

-Before these set of exercises I usually ask pupils if they have own experience to introduce objects in mathematics.
-I talk to them that everyday they study objects like "numbers, functions, triangles" which were introduced much time ago: (Every pupil need a map of the Europe for next exercises.)
+Before these set of exercises we usually ask pupils if they have own experience to introduce objects in mathematics.
+We talk to them that everyday they study objects like "numbers, functions, triangles" which were introduced much time ago: (Every pupil need a map of the Europe for next exercises.)

 {\bf Definition 1.} Country is {\it monogamous} if it has exactly one neighbor. \\ $\bullet$ Find all monogamous country in Europe. \\ {\bf Definition 2.} A monogamous country is called {\it happy monogamous} if its neighbor is also monogamous. \\ $\bullet$ Find all happy monogamous countries in Europe.
 Why France (Denmark) is not a happy monogamous? \\ {\bf Definition 3.} A point is called {\it attractive} if shared by 3 countries. \\ $\bullet$ Show several attractive points.
 (Why this point is not attractive?, Has Denmark any attractive points?
 Which other countries do not have atractive points?